 \section{Conclusion}

-In this paper, we proposed to study question answering on dense video events to challenge the MLLMs from three aspects of dense-event captioning, long-form video understanding, and faithful multimodal reasoning by grounding.
-We constructed the \datasetname~dataset with manual efforts and proposed \modelname~model. \modelname~is a training-free MLLM approach that solves the aforementioned challenges by a set of tailored practices, including hierarchical dense event captioning, temporal event contextualizing and memoring, and trustworthy QA with self-consistency checking.
-Our extensive experiments demonstrate the effectiveness and superiority of \modelname~in performing QA in the context of dense video events.
-We also share some implementation alternatives and highlight the power of larger MLLMs for our success.
+In this paper, we have introduced a novel task of question answering on dense video events.
+The task challenges MLLMs from three aspects of dense-event captioning, long-form video understanding, and faithful multimodal reasoning by grounding.
+To facilitate the study, we construct the \datasetname~dataset with manual efforts and benchmark many advanced MLLMs and show their weaknesses on the proposed task.
+For improvements, we propose \modelname~, a training-free and modular MLLM approach that solves the aforementioned challenges by a set of tailored practices, including hierarchical dense event captioning, temporal event contextualizing and memorizing, and trustworthy QA with self-consistency checking.
+Our extensive experiments have demonstrated the effectiveness and superiority of \modelname.
+Moreover, we share our implementation alternatives and highlight the power of larger LLMs for our success.
 With these efforts, we hope this work provides a solid foundation for QA research on dense video events.